 Jeremy approaches Dave Miller’s office.
 They’ve known each other since the fourth grade.
 Their relationship has been up and down since then, but during the last several years, being in the same graduate program has turned them into pals.
 Both teach literature courses, but even when they are covering the same material, they couldn’t be more different.
-Dave’s careful thinking contrasts with Jeremy infatuation with exciting original ideas.
+Dave’s careful thinking contrasts with Jeremy infatuation with sizzling ideas.
 Dave favors well-researched apparent certainties.
 They may be approximations but in his mind they are a done deal.
-While Jeremy can be bombastic he often changes his mind.
+While Jeremy can be bombastic he is capable of changing his mind.
 Like his hero Wittgenstein, his questions never stop.

 Jeremy knocks on Dave’s door quickly four times.
 Dave knows the knock.
 He puts down a paper he was grading, glad to be rid of it.
 The student in question is not stupid and is sincere, but he overreaches.
 Dave likes him for that.
 Without success, however, he’s tried to gently communicate that quality also is his biggest weakness.